IsraeIIIV/Israe/README.md

-- Hi, I’m Airsel!!
+- Hi, I’m Israe
-- I'm really nice, don't worry
+-
-- I'm learning more about all of this stuff.
-Hopefully I'm getting better.
+- TNHC
-- I’ll collaborate on whatever
+-
-- Don't be hesitant to contact me! <3
+- Don't be scared to contact me

 <!---
 HiraethLies/HiraethLies is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.